Penland Scholarships Summer 2023

 Scholarship applications must be made online, using Slideroom, by 11:59 pm EST on February 15.
 Please do not use the regular enrollment system.

 How to Apply for a Scholarship or Studio Assistantship

-- If applying for a studio assistantship, check Slideroom to determine availability.
+- If applying for a studio assistantship, check this page or Slideroom to determine the availability of these scholarships.

-- You will be notified of your status by April 1, and you will be asked to pay in full at that time.
+- You will be notified of your status by April 10 and be asked to pay in full by April 15.

-More details are included in the Slideroom application form at penland.slideroom.com.
+More details are included in the Slideroom application form at penland.slideroom.com beginning January 1.

 Work-study students are an integral part of life at Penland.
 Work-study students accept the challenge of balancing studio time with working for the school.

 During the session work-study students work approximately 20 hours per week on a variety of service tasks, usually cleaning, food service support, dishwashing.
 (Because of the glass workshop schedule, glass students work 12 hours per week and pay a higher fee.)
 All work-study students are given a schedule on the first day and generally work part of each day during the session as well as on the day before and after the session.
 The work is manual labor and the schedule, while reasonable, requires work-study students to carefully balance their time and energy between the studio and their work obligations.

 If you are unable to perform the labor-intensive jobs required, please do not apply for these scholarships.
 Full scholarships with no work requirement are available.

 In addition to working during the session, work-study students are required to work from 9:00 am to 5:00 pm on the day before their session.
 You are responsible for making travel arrangements that will allow you to meet this requirement.
 If you cannot meet this requirement, please do not apply.